Understanding Embezzlement Charges

 Both federal and state authorities can file embezzlement charges.
 Criminal penalties vary according to the value of the money or property stolen.
 In Nebraska state courts, a person can be fined $25,000 and imprisoned for up to 20 years.
 Whereas under federal law, embezzling anything of value that belongs to the United States government can result in a fine of $250,000 and up to 10 years’ imprisonment.
 In addition to criminal penalties, victims of embezzlement schemes can bring civil actions to recover losses.
 An experienced criminal defense attorney can help develop effective defense strategies to minimize these consequences.
 It is not unusual for a person fighting criminal charges to also be facing a concurrent civil law suit.
 The defense attorney must understand how actions in the criminal case may affect the civil case and vice-versa

-The attorneys at Berry Law Firm fight false embezzlement allegations.
+The attorneys at Berry Law fight false embezzlement allegations.
 We seek to uncover false assumptions, motives and contradictory evidence against our clients.
-If you have been accused of embezzlement, contact Berry Law Firm.
+If you have been accused of embezzlement, contact Berry Law.